RSM US: Legal structure

 McGladrey & Pullen operated under the traditional partnership structure and offered audit and attestation services.
 RSM McGladrey was established under the partnership agreement with H&R Block to provide tax and advisory services under an alternative practice structure.

 In August 2011, H&R Block announced the conclusion of the partnership, divesting RSM McGladrey to McGladrey & Pullen and reuniting the firms in their traditional partnership structure.
 McGladrey & Pullen acquired all employees, assets, and infrastructure from RSM McGladrey.
 The deal closed on December 1, 2011.

 On May 1, 2012, McGladrey & Pullen officially changed its name to McGladrey LLP.
 In July 2012, McGladrey shifted its headquarters from Bloomington, Minnesota to Chicago.

-On October 26, 2015, McGladrey LLP changed its name to RSM US LLP as part of a worldwide rebranding of RSM International members.
+On October 26, 2015, McGladrey LLP changed its name to RSM US LLP as part of a worldwide rebranding of RSM International members to bring them in line with the rest of the global network.

+Controversies

+In 2019, RSM was charged with violating auditor independence rules by the SEC.
+The charges were in connection with more than 100 audit reports involving at least 15 audit clients.
+RSM agreed to be censured and was fined $950,000.

+In June 2020, RSM settled a professional negligence claim brought by Physicians United Plan for $17 million.

+In 2022, the SEC charged RSM, two partners and a senior manager with improper conduct charges.
+RSM agreed to pay $3.75M to resolve the charges.

+In the 2024 Public Company Accounting Oversight Board (PCAOB) Inspection Report, the PCAOB gave RSM an audit deficiency rate of 47%.
+This is an improvement from a low in 2018 when 73% of audits conducted by RSM were deemed to be deficient by the regulators.